ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 ```
 {: pre}

-- `service_instance_name`: The human-readable name of the new instance to be deployed, e.g. `new-mongo`.
+- `service_instance_name`: The human-readable name of the new instance to be deployed, for example, `new-mongo`.
-- `service_id`: In this context this is `databases-for-mongodb`
+- `service_id`: In this context this is `databases-for-mongodb`.
-- `service_plan_name`: One of `standard` or `enterprise`
+- `service_plan_name`: `Standard` or `enterprise`.
-- `region`: The IBM Cloud region where the new database will be deployed, e.g. `eu-gb`
+- `region`: The {{site.data.keyword.cloud}} region where the new database will be deployed, for example, `eu-gb`.
-- `point_in_time_recovery_deployment_id`: The source deployment's ID (also known as the CRN)
+- `point_in_time_recovery_deployment_id`: The source deployment's ID (also known as the CRN).
-- `point_in_time_recovery_time`: The point in time to which the backup is restored to, in the format `%Y-%m-%dT%H:%M:%SZ`, e.g. `2024-05-10T08:15:00Z`.
-Leave blank to get the latest restorable point.
+- `point_in_time_recovery_time`: The point in time to which the backup is restored to, in the format `%Y-%m-%dT%H:%M:%SZ`, for example, `2024-05-10T08:15:00Z`.
+Leave this field blank to get the latest restorable point.
-- `version`: The database version, e.g. "6.0".
-Leave blank to use the latest, preferred version.
+- `version`: The database version, for example, "6.0".
+Leave this field blank to use the latest, preferred version.
-- `key_protect_key`: id (CRN) of the Key Protect resource used.
-Optional, for BYOK (Bring Your Own Key) encryption.
+- `key_protect_key`: ID (CRN) of the Key Protect resource used.
+This field is optional, for BYOK (Bring Your Own Key) encryption.
 - `members_host_flavor`: The instance host size that you want to deploy.
 If not supplied, the new instance will be created with the same RAM and CPU as the source instance.
-See the table [here](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=cli) for available values.
+See the [table](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=cli) for available values.

 #### Example